Upcoming in 2023: Please pray for the year ahead - Christian Concern

 A ban could criminalise private consensual conversations and prayer and would have huge ramifications for parents and Christian counsellors.

 A ban is also unnecessary.
 Genuinely harmful practices are already illegal and/or not practised in the UK.
-The , which is demonstrably harmful but wouldn’t be affected by a ban.
+The only exception is medicalised transgenderism, which is demonstrably harmful but wouldn’t be affected by a ban.

 While it’s unclear where the current make-up on government stands on a ban, equalities minister Kemi Badenoch has publicly expressed her commitment to bring in a “robust bill” banning ‘conversion therapy’ and stated a delay was down to the complexity of the debate and “moving goalposts.”